 What Is The Green Crime?

 Green Crime wildlife crime is an illegal global environmental crime.
-One of the most lucrative illegal activities, green crime usually involves the environment, biodiversity, or natural resources.
+One of the most lucrative illegal activities is a green crime, which usually involves the environment, biodiversity, or natural resources.
 This causes more crimes to be committed in this area.
 There are major environmental crimes such as green crime, for example, illegal mining, fishing, wildlife trade, logging, and generate pollution.
 The increasing growth rate of crimes causes serious environmental consequences.
 The resources provided by the United Nations Environment Program in 2016 also include an estimated Green Crime of between $ 91 billion and $ 258 billion.
 Due to this profitability rate, criminals operate in this sector.

 Increased Threats with Green Crime